victronenergy/localsettings/README.md

 ## D-Bus API
 #### AddSetting
-This function can be called on any path, which is not a setting.
+This method can be called on any path that is not a setting.
+For example on `com.victronenergy.settings /`.

 Parameters:
 - Groupname